 In 2022, he fully retired and moved to Loudon where he resides with his wife, Jennifer, and their Pembroke Welsh Corgi, Bryn.
 He has a BS from the US Military Academy, an MA from Georgetown University, and an MSS from the US Army War College.
 He trained as an executive leadership coach at the Center for Creative Leadership.
 His volunteer activities focus on food insecurity, including serving meals at a Salvation Army food kitchen and delivering Mobile Meals.
 Bonnie Smith My name is Bonnie Smith, and I am honored to have been nominated for the Vestry at Church of the Resurrection.
 My husband Mark and I were both raised as Methodists, but joined the Episcopal church as young marrieds expecting our first child, way back in 1984.
 I've been involved behind the scenes at previous parishes, teaching elementary Sunday School, serving on the Youth committee, and chairing a search for a youth minister.
 We moved to Lenoir City in December 2021 and have fallen in love both with East Tennessee and with Church of the Resurrection, and serve as Eucharistic minister and acolyte.
 Having recently retired from church administration (in the Methodist and Presbyterian traditions), I now have the time to lend my ears and organizational skills to help our congregation transition to our next chapter, leaning into our mission of "Glorifying God by refreshing souls, building community, and engaging people in service."
 As a relative newcomer, I still do not know many in our parish but look forward to meeting, working, serving and growing with you.
-All stand.
-The Celebrant says to the people The peace of the Lord be always with you.
-People And also with you.
+Offertory The Celebrant invites the people's offerings Doxology Praise God, from whom all blessings flow; praise him, all creatures here below; praise him above, ye heavenly host: praise Father, Son, and Holy Ghost.
+Amen.
+Table.
+It is based on Jewish Fellowship meals, particularly the Passover observance.
+But this second half of the service is not communion in and of itself.
+It is the whole service, both parts, that make up the Eucharist.
+The Great Thanksgiving Eucharistic Prayer A The Celebrant says The Lord be with you.